taniarascia/taniarascia.com/content/pages/me.md

 ---
-title: Me
+title: About me
 slug: me
 template: page
 ---

-I’m Tania Rascia, a frontend software developer, technical writer, and former chef from Chicago.
-I currently work full-time for a startup in Chicago, and I've written for many [developer publications](/publications), such as DigitalOcean, LogRocket, and Envato.
+I’m Tania Rascia, a frontend software developer, technical writer, and former chef.
+I currently work full-time and write for various [developer publications](/publications), such as DigitalOcean, LogRocket, and Envato.

 I started this website as a place to document everything I learned while going through a [career change](/how-i-made-a-career-change-into-web-development/).
 I [learn in public](/learn) and write about everything I know.